SlimeVR/SlimeVR-Docs-Site/src/README.md

 **Pros:** No or little soldering required, tested boards, the smallest possible design, cheaper alternative to buying completed SlimeVR trackers.
 You can customize cases and straps.

 **Cons:** At this point, you could just buy completed SlimeVR trackers.
 Import limitations and shipping costs apply.
 It will cost more than the first option due to shipping, import fees, and construction costs.
-Due to the chip shortage currently affecting the world, this option is currently planned to ship in November of 2022.
+Due to the chip shortage currently affecting the world, this option is currently planned to ship in July of 2023.
 Limited supply.

 ### 3. Pre-order a built tracker on Crowd Supply